-This type of home improvement financing does have a high plus side: Generally you can borrow more than 80% of the home’s post-remodel value, so if your house is currently worth $350,000, but after renovations, it’s expected to be valued at $450,000, you can borrow up to $360,000 (80% of $450k).
-That’s can be a huge benefit that allows you to access additional funds you may not otherwise have been able to.
+This type of home improvement financing does have a major advantage: Generally, you can borrow more than 80% of the home’s post-remodel value.
+So, if your house is currently worth $900,000, but after renovations, it’s expected to be valued at $1,100,000, you can borrow up to $880,000 (80% of $1.1 million).
+This can be a substantial advantage, as it allows you to access additional funds that you may not have been able to secure otherwise.

-- More paperwork and regulation than other loans, like HELOC or cash out refinance.
+- More paperwork and regulation than other loans

-- You need to work with contractor to draw up plans for the renovation for the lender to approve.
+- You need to design the renovation with a contractor for the lender to approve

 203(k) renovation loan

-This type of home improvement financing lets you use a single loan for both a home purchase and the renovation costs it may need.
+This type of differs from other home remodel financing options because it lets you use a single loan for both a home purchase and the renovation costs it may need.
 This can be useful if you’re buying a fixer-upper for example.
 These are also government-backed, guaranteed by the Federal Housing Authority (FHA).
 That means there are fewer risks for the lenders when offering these loans, which can translate into lower rates for you.

 This differs from the Homestyle loan in that you can only borrow up to 110% of your home’s future value post-renovations.
 With what’s called a “Standard” 203(k), you can use the loan for major renovations, but it requires a 203(k) consultant — usually a licensed contractor or architect — to oversee the work from start to finish.
 He or she will act as a liaison between you, your contractor, and the lender.
 The consultant is meant to keep the project on track and signs off on the release of funds from the lender to the contractor.